Iterating Fun - Simon Newstead

 Always trying to learn more - what other tips would you have included?

-Ping me on email or twitter.
+Ping me on or .

 ps - new blog posts coming this weekend :)

-Aug 23, 2012
+Aug 23, 20121 note

 #marketing #startup #strategy